lichray/container_incomplete/paper/incomplete.md

 New paragraph in 20.7.9 &#91;default.allocator&#93;, before the synopsis, as the first paragraph:

-> All specializations of the default allocator satisfy the Allocator
+> All specializations of the default allocator satisfy the allocator
 > completeness requirements (17.6.3.5.1).

 New paragraph in 23.3.4.1 &#91;forwardlist.overview&#93;, as paragraph 4:

-> If an allocator type `A` satisfies the Allocator completeness requirements
+> If an allocator type `A` satisfies the allocator completeness requirements
 > (17.6.3.5.1), an incomplete type `T` may be used when instantiating
 > `forward_list`, as long as `T` is completed before
 > the specialization `forward_list<T, A>` is odr-used.

 New paragraph in 23.3.5.1 &#91;list.overview&#93;, as paragraph 3:

-> If an allocator type `A` satisfies the Allocator completeness requirements
+> If an allocator type `A` satisfies the allocator completeness requirements
 > (17.6.3.5.1), an incomplete type `T` may be used when instantiating
 > `list`, as long as `T` is completed before
 > the specialization `list<T, A>` is odr-used.

 New paragraph in 23.3.6.1 &#91;vector.overview&#93;, as paragraph 3:

-> If an allocator type `A` satisfies the Allocator completeness requirements
+> If an allocator type `A` satisfies the allocator completeness requirements
 > (17.6.3.5.1), an incomplete type `T` may be used when instantiating
 > `vector`, as long as `T` is completed before
 > the specialization `vector<T, A>` is odr-used.